geoschem/geos-chem-shared-docs/doc/geoschem-config.rst

 activate
 --------

-.. option:: true
+.. describe:: true

    Activates the mineral dust aerosols in GEOS-Chem.
 This is the default setting.

-.. option:: false
+.. describe:: false

     Deactivates the mineral dust aerosols in GEOS-Chem.

 acid_uptake_on_dust
 -------------------

-.. option:: true
+.. describe:: true

    Activates the :ref:`acid uptake on dust option
    <fullchem-sim-aciduptake>`, which includes 12 additional species

-.. option:: false
+.. describe:: false

     Deactivates the acid uptake on dust option.
 This is the default setting.